 He angered the railroads by ordering an investigation of western lands they held by government grant.
 He forced them to return 81,000,000 acres.
 He also signed the Interstate Commerce Act, the ﬁrst law attempting federal regulation of the railroads.

 In December 1887 he called on Congress to reduce high protective tariffs.
 Told that he had given Republicans an effective issue for the campaign of 1888, he retorted, “What is the use of being elected or reelected unless you stand for something?”
-But Cleveland was defeated in 1888; although he won a larger popular majority than the Republican candidate Benjamin Harrison, he received fewer electoral votes.
+But Cleveland was defeated in 1888; although he won a larger popular majority than the Republican candidate Benjamin Harrison, he received fewer Electoral College votes.

 Elected again in 1892, Cleveland faced an acute economic depression.
 He dealt directly with the Treasury crisis rather than with business failures, farm mortgage foreclosures, and unemployment.
 He obtained repeal of the mildly inﬂationary Sherman Silver Purchase Act and, with the aid of Wall Street, maintained the Treasury’s gold reserve.

 When railroad strikers in Chicago violated an injunction, Cleveland sent federal troops to enforce it.
 “If it takes the entire army and navy of the United States to deliver a post card in Chicago,” he thundered, “that card will be delivered.”
+150,000 railroad workers across the country supported the Pullman Strike.
+The arrival of the military sparked violence between troops and workers, resulting in dozens of deaths and millions of dollars in damage.

 You Might Also Like